VSP vision insurance: How to get the most from your benefits

-When many people find out they have VSP vision insurance coverage at work, they make the mistake of thinking, "I'll look into that when I have more time."
+When many people discover they have VSP vision insurance coverage at work, they make the mistake of thinking, "I'll look into that when I have more time."

-If you are enrolled in a VSP plan at work, go to www.vsp.com and login to access your personal benefits information and obtain your VSP vision card.
+If you are enrolled in a VSP plan at work, go to www.vsp.com and log in to access your personal benefits information and obtain your VSP vision card.

 If you don't have VSP coverage through work, you can visit the VSP website or contact VSP Vision Care at (800) 877-7195 to select an Individual Plan for you and your family.